Gaspar-Cdv/graph-data-structures-JS/README.md

 A node can be a string or a number.
 If a node is weighted, its weight must be a number.
 If a node is not weighted, its default value is 0.

 Graph objects accept four formats of node lists : arrays, weighted arrays, objects and Map objects.
+Once the graph instanced, the node list is automatically converted to Map object.

     Graph.nodeListType(['A', 'B', 'C']);                         // return 'array'
     Graph.nodeListType([['A', 0], ['B', 0], ['C', 0]]);          // return 'weighted array'